The Ultimate Guide to Observing Jupiter

 Depending on the size of your telescope and current atmospheric conditions, it may be possible to see shadings towards the poles.
 With increased magnification, you may glimpse white and dark ovals, bluish swirls within the bands called festoons, and other odd markings.
 It is always interesting to explore Jupiter's constantly changing face as new areas of the planet rotate into view.

-Great Red Spot: Jupiter's famous Great Red Spot, or GRS for short, was discovered in 1665 by Italian astronomer Giovanni Cassini.
-Located in Jupiter's Southern Hemisphere, the GRS is an anticyclonic storm measuring nearly 15,000 miles in diameter and is large enough to contain at least two Earths side by side.
-It has been around for at least 350 years but has noticeably shrunken in size.
-Its winds can reach over 270 miles per hour – faster than Earth's strongest hurricane wind speed ever recorded.
-The GRS will sometimes be behind the planet, so you must be patient and wait for it to rotate back into view.
-Celestron's SkyPortal app is a great tool to help you precisely time when the GRS will be visible from your viewing location.
+Great Red Spot: Jupiter's famous Great Red Spot (GRS) was discovered in 1665 by Italian astronomer Giovanni Cassini.
+Located in Jupiter's Southern Hemisphere, the GRS is an anticyclonic storm measuring nearly 15,000 miles in diameter, large enough to contain at least two Earths side by side.
+It has existed for at least 350 years but has noticeably shrunk in size.
+Its winds can reach over 270 miles per hour, faster than Earth's strongest recorded hurricane wind speeds.
+The GRS occasionally moves behind the planet, so patience is required to see it rotate back into view.
+Celestron's SkyPortal app is a great tool to help you precisely determine when the GRS will be visible from your location.

 Impact Markings: Occasionally, Jupiter's powerful gravity will tug at asteroids, comets, and other space debris and force them to smack into the planet, leaving dark bruises in its clouds.
 The most famous of these impact strikes occurred back in 1994.
 Comet Shoemaker-Levy 9 had broken apart over two years before it approached Jupiter.
 Like a 20-plus car train, the comet's remains crashed into Jupiter's clouds.
 The dark scars it left behind were easily visible through amateur telescopes.